somedatapacket/docs.humio.com/content/parsers/pipeline.md

 In this example, for some reason we are not interested in storing the logs with the `TRACE` level and use the {{% function "drop" %}} function to discard them.

+PMM: actually I think `drop` will be difficult to implement.
+Morten told that functions has return type `list[event]` and than a `case` will try a the next clause if `drop` return the empty list, which is not what we want.
+So, `list[event]` cannot be the return type of functions which ties nicely back to our long discussion about predicates, side-effects, and what not :).

 ## User Functions

 Pipeline scripts can quickly grow large and become hard to read.
 You can split up